TypeFox/monaco-languageclient/README.md

 - The **browser** example located in [./packages/examples/browser](./packages/examples/browser) demonstrates how a [language service  written in JavaScript](./packages/examples/browser/src/client.ts) can be used in a Monaco Editor contained in a simple HTML page.
 This example can now be considered legacy as the web worker option eases client side language server implementation and separation.

+## Verification

-- The **client-webpack** example located in example located in [./packages/examples/client-webpack](./packages/examples/client-webpack) demonstrates how bundling can be achieved with webpack.
-You find the configuration here: [webpack.config.js](./packages/examples/client-webpack/webpack.config.js).
+- The **webpack** verification example located in [./packages/verify/webpack](./packages/verify/webpack) demonstrates how bundling can be achieved with webpack.
+You find the configuration here: [webpack.config.js](./packages/verify/webpack/webpack.config.js).

+- The **vite** verification example located in [./packages/verify/vite](./packages/verify/vite) demonstrates how bundling can be achieved with vite.
+There is no configuration required

 ## Example usage